ryan-mcclue/unsw/comp3121/lectures/lec2.md

 TODO: know what type of greedy to use particular proof

 NOTE: seems that for greedy just sort on desired trait?

+Huffman Code:
+For efficient encoding scheme, would want to give frequent characters to have short codes, and less frequent longer codes
+To allow for coding identify, ensure that no code has same prefix (prefix codes) Long branches least frequent symbols, short branches frequent symbols

+Tsunami Warning:
+(NOTE: for nested-connections, use graph over simply sorting and greedy?) strongly connected component in graph is where can travel from one vertex to another and back to find these strongly connected components:
+BFS finds all vertices acessible from a particular vertex So, use this to create graph 1
+Then, create another graph with edges reversed
+Now, look at intersection of vertices to create strongly connected component Repeat for all vertices
+Condensation graph is graph of all strongly connected components (in effect, set of super-towers) Find strongly connected component that doesn't have an incoming edge.
+Put sensor there Then remove component and repeat
+Backtracking search viable as condensation graph is acyclic O(V(V + E))

+DAG allows for Topological Sort (so could be used to determine if cycle exists):
+Take list of all vertices that are empty and add
+Then for all vertices with zero in-degrees, i.e. no incoming edges, add O(V + E)

+Single Shortest Path:
+Djikstra's greedy algorithm
+O(n^2)
+vertices kept in augmented (i.e. heap element is a pair, so sorted on distance, also contain original vertex position) min-heap
+O(mlogn)

+## Minimum Spanning Tree:
+connects all vertices with smallest weight of edges Prims algorithm similar to Djikstras
+Kruskal algorithm builds up forest
+Order vertices by edge weight.
+Add vertex only if doesn't introduce cycle Efficient implementation uses Union-Find data structure to store connected components we have built up and perform cycle detection on
+O(n^2logn)

+## K-Clustering of Maximum Spacing
+Kruskal for MST tries to join subtrees with smallest edges.
+We do this until whole forest becomes single tree Here, we stop when we reach k many subtrees, i.e. k distinct labels O(n^2logn)

+TODO: padlock box sending

 greedy won't work if local and global maximas?